basejumpa/basejumpa.github.io/docs/index.rst

     :excerpts:

-.. [#] My homepage is more than inspired by :cite:p:`2024holdgraf`.
-My credits to the author.
+.. [#] My blog page is more than inspired by :cite:p:`2024holdgraf`.
+My credits to the author Chris!